 Think back on the times that things felt in control.
 It’s ok to remember those fondly.
 But it’s also essential to learn to appreciate the times you don’t have control.

 I’ve decided that if anyone in RV life doesn’t learn this lesson, they will quickly be utterly miserable in this lifestyle.
-But this is one of the many reasons I’m grateful for RV life because I believe Coronavirus has shown us that this is a lesson we all need to learn no matter what.
+But this is one of the many reasons I’m grateful for RV life because I believe the current health crisis has shown us that this is a lesson we all need to learn no matter what.
 RV life just forced it onto me sooner and in a new way.

-If anyone out there currently social distancing during the Coronavirus doesn’t learn this lesson, I’m fairly positive they will also be completely miserable right now.
+If anyone out there currently social distancing doesn’t learn this lesson, I’m fairly positive they will also be completely miserable right now.

 Lesson 2: Times of uncertainty are great times for reassessment and reinvigoration.

-With the current coronavirus situation, we are all in a moment of pause in a lot of ways.
+With the current global health crisis, we are all in a moment of pause in a lot of ways.
 It can feel uncomfortable, but moments of pause can also be great moments to reflect and reassess.